ProAvia/OFPXF/v1/readme.md

 ### Fees

 Optional.
 The `fees` element can contain either pre-defined or custom fees which apply to this price item.
-Every element below this element requires a `price` (decimal) and can optionally have a `currency` (string) attribute.
+Every element below this element requires a `price` (decimal) and can optionally have a `currency` ([currency types](enums.md#currency-type)) attribute.

 #### Per uplift fee